abhiramasonny/jaithon/packages/jaicv/README.md

 - **Within a fit**: calibration and pose, which agree on the answer to a thousandth of a pixel of reprojection error but split it slightly differently between the principal point and the last distortion term.
+- **Better than OpenCV's**: `QRCodeDetector` reads every symbol OpenCV 5.0.0's encoder produces from version 1 to 40 — including the ones OpenCV's own detector cannot — and OpenCV reads what this writes.
+The one disagreement is OpenCV's: its encoder puts version 21's last alignment centre at module 92 where the standard says 94.
 - **Documented differences**: a stroke wider than one pixel and a filled ellipse disagree on a boundary pixel here and there; `LINE_AA` computes coverage from distance rather than from OpenCV's slope tables; ORB and BRIEF